The 2020 Formula One season is (finally) so close we can practically taste it, and hopes are high that the drivers can cook up a classic.

-This season of course he has a new team-mate – after destroying Robert Kubica in every department except points, this season Russell will have Nicholas Latifi on the other side of the garage – the only rookie on the 2020 grid.
+This season, of course, he has a new team-mate.
+After destroying Robert Kubica in every department except points, this year Russell will have Nicholas Latifi on the other side of the garage – the only rookie on the 2020 grid.

 Russell is now the experienced head in the struggling team, but we expect him to shine.

 The Canadian already has collected the award for Rookie of the Year – simply because he has no competition.

 After serving as their reserve driver for 2019, Latifi has stepped up to the second Williams seat and already he has made a big impact.

 In the early off-season, Williams lost major sponsorship deals from Orlen and Unilever, so the deals Latifi brought with him from the likes of his dad’s company Sofina Foods, Royal Bank of Canada and Lavazza really have been a saviour for the team.
 With the team now looking to sell, the Latifi’s could even end up owning the team.